bdbarnett/mpdisplay/README.md

 [Nano-GUI](https://github.com/peterhinch/micropython-nano-gui) is a graphics library written in MicroPython for MicroPython by longtime MicroPython coder Peter Hinch.
 It provides its own drivers, but it is modular and may use the drivers provided by MPDisplay as well.
 The benefit of using MPDisplay with Nano-Gui is that more displays are supported, particularly Unix, I80 and RGB Bus displays.
 [Micro-GUI](https://github.com/peterhinch/micropython-micro-gui) uses Nano-GUI compatible drivers, so you may use MPDisplay with Micro-GUI as well.

 # Quickstart
 Flash your board with your preferred version of MicroPython listed above.
+If using the Unix port of MicroPython, put the follwing files in your `lib` folder and skip to `Using popular graphics libraries`.
+Note the Unix drivers included with lv_micropython are recommended over these drivers because these drivers discard all keyboard events.
+These drivers will work for other graphics libraries on the Unix port of MicroPython.
+- sdl2_lcd.py, sdl2display.py, mpdisplay_simpletest.py and board_configs/unix/board_config.py

-## Install with mip
+## Install on an MCU with mip
 Replace YOUR_BOARD_HERE with your the directory from [board_configs](board_configs) that matches your installation OR leave that line out and manually install the board_config.py and drivers per the Manual installation directions.

 ### On a network connected board, at the REPL: